fsantanna/pingus/ceu/README.md

 Pingus supports 16 actions in the game [[![X]][ceu_actions]]:
-5 of them implement at least one state machine and are considerable smaller in Céu in terms of LoC:
+5 of them implement at least one state machine and are considerable smaller in Céu in terms of LoCs:

         Action          Céu     C++     Explicit State
         ------------   ----    ----     -----------------